Stocks reach for records as U.S. jobless claims dive - Up News Info

 Spot gold prices rose $3.3126, or 0.19 percent, to $1,773.12 an ounce.

-(Reporting by Elizabeth Dilts Marshall in New York and Marc Jones in London; editing by Jonathan Oatis)
+(Reporting by Elizabeth Dilts Marshall in New York and Marc Jones in London; editing by Jonathan Oatis and Dan Grebler)

 Advertisement